 For a small country, Croatia has no shortage of Unesco-certified World Heritage Sites.
-There are ten of them!
+There are ten of them as of 2017!
 Croatia became a member of Unesco in 1992, shortly after independence and has been regularly contributing sites ever since.

 According to Unesco, "Heritage is our legacy from the past, what we live with today, and what we pass on to future generations.
 Our cultural and natural heritage are both irreplaceable sources of life and inspiration".
 Croatia's World Heritage Sites demonstrate either outstanding cultural value or are natural wonders.
 In either case, they are among the best that Croatia has to offer and one or more should be visited on any visit.